syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ![Code11Barcode](Symbology_Images/Code11.png)

 ### Code 32
-The [Code32Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code32Barcode.html) is primarily used for coding pharmaceuticals, cosmetics, dietetics and it has the following structure:
+The [Code32Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code32Barcode.html) is primarily used for coding pharmaceuticals, cosmetics, and dietetics, and it has the following structure:

 * Starts with ‘A’ character (ASCII 65) that is not really encoded.
 * Encodes only the character set of length 8.
-* One digit for Checksum module 10 that is automatically calculated.
+* Checksum module 10 has one digit that is automatically calculated.

 {% tabs %}
 {% highlight xaml %}